 Because of their central urban locations, federal buildings are excellent settings for these markets.
-GSA has been pursuing sustainable options in the federal workplace since the 1970s, so the federal healthy food initiative fits in well with established GSA goals.
+GSA has been pursuing sustainable options in the federal workplace since the 1970s, so assisting its federal partners and customer agencies with establishing farmer's markets and gardens fits in well with established GSA goals.

 Benefits of Farmer’s Markets

 Farmer’s markets aren’t just about providing fresh, locally grown foods.
 A market on federal property can:

 - Contribute to the government’s effort to combat obesity

 In recent years, customer demand for locally grown and fresh foods has risen dramatically.
 More than 8,669 farmer’s markets are now operating in the United States – this is an increase of 2.3 percent from 2015.